Man accused of burgling Lakeview home caught on camera

 The block has been burglarized before.

-"We've been broken into, we took means to secure out house, put up a fence and installed an alarm system," Tim said.
+"We've been broken into.
+We took means to secure our house.
+Put up a fence and installed an alarm system," Tim said.

 Police are advising others to do the same; images like these help capture criminals more quickly.
 This is a reminder, they said, to take basic security measures seriously.